This article was reviewed by Dr. Niraj Patel for the accuracy of information.

-To correct weak posterior muscles, you can implement the same exercises that I mentioned for strengthening your stabilizers.
+You can implement the same exercises I mentioned to correct weak posterior muscles to strengthen your stabilizers.
 In addition, you can add any barbell or dumbbell row variation.

 To correct tight anterior muscles, here are two of my favorite exercises:

 Kneeling T-Spine Extension

 Takeaway: program yourself a good dose of upper back strengthening exercises, as well a stretches that open up the front of your body to improve posture.

 If you've tried all of the modifications and corrections above, but you haven't been able to get any relief, you may want to try a squat variation that doesn't put as much demand on the shoulder.

 Some of the exercises you could try are (click the links below to read my complete exercise guides):

 Each of these movements requires significantly less mobility on the shoulder joint.

 However, there are some drawbacks to these movements.
 The front squat is a technically much harder exercise to learn.
 The safety bar squat requires a special barbell.
 And, the goblet squat doesn't allow you to go as heavy as you may want.

 Therefore, you should swap the squat for one of these variations in the short term, but in the long term, try to address the underlying shoulder mobility and strength issues that will allow you to continue squatting.